 Udupi Rao was an elected Fellow of several academies in India such as the Indian Academy of Sciences, the Indian National Science Academy, the National Academy of Sciences, the Institute of Electronics and Telecom Engineers, the International Academy of Astronautics, and the Third World Academy of Sciences.

 He was also awarded a fellowship of the World Academy of Arts and Sciences.
 Rao was also the general secretary of the Indian Science Congress Association from 1995 to 1996 and was also the vice-president of the International Astronautical Federation from 1984 to 1992.

-He remained chairman of the liaison committee with developing countries (CLIDON) since 1986.
+He has remained chairman of the liaison committee with developing countries (CLIDON) since 1986.
 He is also the first scientist in the country to be inducted into the Satellite Hall of Fame Washington in a ceremony organized by the Society of Satellite Professionals International.